-Patterns document proven solution knowledge mainly in natural text to support human readers of a pattern.
-Patterns are often organized into pattern languages, i.e., they may be connected to each other.
-Pattern languages provide a common template for documenting all contained patterns.
-This template typically defines different items to be documented such as "Problem", "Context", "Solution", and "Known Uses".
-The problem and context section describe the problem to be solved in an abstract manner where the solution describes the general characteristics of the solution - all only conceptually, in an abstract way.
+Patterns are human readable artifacts, which combine problem knowledge with generic solution knowledge.
+Patterns are often organized as pattern languages, i.e., they are related.
+All patterns of a pattern language follow a canonic pattern format, which is a template for documenting all contained patterns.
+This format typically defines different sections such as "Problem", "Context", "Solution", and "Known Uses".
+The problem and context sections describe the problem to be solved in an abstract manner where the solution section describes the general characteristics of the solution in an abstract way.
 Thus, the general solution is refined for individual problem manifestations and use cases resulting in different concrete solutions every time the pattern is applied.
 The known uses section is the only place where concrete solutions from which the pattern has been abstracted are described.
-But these are commonly not extended as the pattern is applied nor do they guide pattern readers during the creation of their own solutions.
+The description in the known uses section is also only textually but concrete solution artifacts are not related to patterns.
+Further, the known uses are commonly not extended as the pattern is applied nor do they guide pattern readers during the creation of their own solutions.

 Therefore, due to the abstract nature of patterns and generalized issues, most pattern languages only contain some concrete solutions a pattern was derived from in the known uses section.
 This leads to the problem that the user of the pattern has to design and implement a specific solution based on his individual and concrete use case, i.e., a solution has to be implemented based on the user's circumstances considering the given pattern.
 However, many patterns are applied several times to similar use cases.
-Thus, the effort has to be spent every time for tasks that were already executed multiple times.
-For example, the Model-View-Controller (MVC) Design Pattern is an often used pattern in the domain of software design.
+Thus, the effort has to be spent every time for tasks, which were already performed multiple times.
+For example, the Model-View-Controller (MVC) [16] Design Pattern is an often-used pattern in the domain of user interface design.
 This pattern was, therefore, implemented for many applications in many programming languages from scratch, as patterns typically provide no directly usable concrete solutions for use cases in a concrete context.
 Patterns are not linked with a growing list of solutions that can be used as basis to apply them to individual use cases rapidly: each time a pattern should be applied, it has to be refined manually to the current use case.
-The provided sections such as "Known Uses" and "Examples", which are part of the pattern structure in most pattern languages, therefore, support the reader in creating new solutions only partially [10][12][13]: they provide only partial solution refinements or solution templates as written text but not directly applicable implementations that can be used without additional effort.
-The major reasons for this problem are, that neither the concrete solution is documented in a way that enables reusing it efficiently nor it is obvious how to aggregate existing solutions if multiple patterns are applied together.
+The provided sections such as "Known Uses" and "Examples", which are part of the pattern structure in most pattern languages [15][17][18], therefore, support the reader in creating new solutions only partially: they provide only partial solution refinements or solution templates as written text but not directly applicable implementations that can be used without additional effort.
 Thus, the reader of a pattern is faced with the problem of creation and design to elaborate a proper solution based on a given pattern each time when it has to be applied - which results in time-consuming efforts that decrease the efficiency of using patterns.

 As of today, patterns are typically created by small groups of experts.
 By abstracting the problems and solutions into patterns relying on their expertise, these experts determine the content of the patterns.
-This traditional way of pattern identification created the two issues already seen: first, the patterns are not verifiable because the concrete solutions they have been abstracted from are not traceable ("pattern provenance") and second the patterns document abstracted knowledge, therefore manual effort and specific knowledge is needed to apply them to concrete problems.
+This traditional way of pattern identification, also called the "pattern guru approach" by Reiners et al. [19], creates the two issues already seen: first, the patterns are only hardly verifiable because the concrete solutions they have been abstracted from are mostly not traceable ("pattern provenance") and second, the patterns document abstracted knowledge, therefore manual effort and specific knowledge is needed to apply them to concrete problems.